 What is psychotherapy?
 Psychotherapy usually works with deep issues that may, or may not, require longer therapeutic contact.
 Ultimately, the goal is to elicit change that improves general health, well-being, and life satisfaction.

 What is a psychotherapist?
 A psychotherapist usually holds with a Masters degree in counselling or social work, or may be qualified through extensive training only.
 Only members of the College of Registered Psychotherapists of Ontario (CRPO) may call themselves a Registered Psychotherapist.
 It is expected "psychotherapy" will become a regulated act.

 What is a marriage and family therapist?
 A marriage and family therapist holds a Masters degree and is highly educated and trained in working with individuals, couples, and families.
 They are often referred to as the "relationship expert."
-In Canada, marriage and family therapists can belong to a parent organization, the American Association for Marriage and Family Therapy , as well as, their provincial association, the Ontario Association for Marriage & Family Therapy, however being registered marriage and family therapist requires membership in the Canadian Association for Marriage and Family.
+In Canada they belong to the Canadian Association for Marriage and Family.